Aubeterre-sur-Dronne: Modern Times (16th–18th century)

 After the wars of religion were over the Viscount of Aubeterre, François Bouchard, embraced the Protestant party with ardour.
 The assassin of Henry I, Duke of Guise, Jean de Poltrot, was one of his pages.
 François Bouchard fled to Geneva with his wife and Aubeterre was taken by the Duke of Anjou.
 His son, David Bouchard, returned from exile in Switzerland.
-He was supported by the Viscount of Bourdeilles, Seneschal of Perigord, who gave him his daughter Renée in marriage which then brought him to the Catholic religion.
+He was supported by the Viscount of Bourdeilles, Seneschal of Périgord, who gave him his daughter Renée in marriage which then brought him to the Catholic religion.
 The young Viscount of Aubeterre died in 1593 as a result of a wound received at the siege of Lisle in Perigord by Leaguers.

 Their only daughter Hippolyte married François d'Esparbes de Lussan in 1597 who became Viscount of Aubeterre.
 This remarkable man had Protestant ideas unlike his father and was the faithful companion of Henri IV both before and after his accession to the throne.
 He helped him to regain his kingdom against the Catholic League.
 He obtained the governance of Blaye and in 1612 he was Governor and Seneschal of Agenais and Condomois and was made Marshal of France in 1620.

 He rebuilt the castle (the pavilion containing the chapel, gatehouses, and the round tower) and created a Marquisate in Aubeterre.
 He died in January 1628 in his castle.

 He had twelve children including seven boys.
 Succession gave rise to a long process which was ended in 1650 by a decree of the Parliament of Paris which stipulated that all property would be shared between the two eldest sons.
 The elder branch, which descended from Henri Joseph Bouchard d'Esparbès de Lussan d'Aubeterre, retained the title of Marquis of Aubeterre.
 The younger son took the title of Count of Aubeterre and lived in the Château de Bonnes.

 In the 18th century the jurisdiction of Aubeterre extended over 19 parishes and 40 fiefs.
 The religious chapter depended on the Diocese of Périgueux and the Protestant church on the Synod of Angoumois.